Skip to main content

 const contractArguments = [alicePub, bobPub, 100000n];

-const contract = new Contract(artifact, contractArguments, options);
+const contract = new Contract(artifact, contractArguments, {provider});

-const transferDetails = await contract.functions
+const transferDetails = await new TransactionBuilder({ provider })

 .send();